-The following Dispute Resolution guidance note Produced in partnership with Ben Gallop and Lily Walker-Parr of 5RB and Daniel Bishop provides comprehensive and up to date legal information covering:
+The following Information Law practice note Produced in partnership with Ben Gallop and Lily Walker-Parr of 5RB and Daniel Bishop provides comprehensive and up to date legal information covering:

 This Practice Note should be read in conjunction with Practice Notes: Privacy law—misuse of private information and Privacy law—remedies.